The Kashmir Conflict-

 the independent network that was working locally and brought them directly

-under NWFP of Pakistan.
+under the NWFP of Pakistan.

 The Indian chauvinists exposed